krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-27-italy-trip-day6.md

 After lunch, we headed to [Basilica of Santa Croce in Florence]().
 The church, whose paneling was similar to the Santa Maria Church, is the burial place for many famous artists like Michelangelo.
 Classically, we didn't go in since more tickets (\$\$\$\$ for days).

-We then headed towards Piazza Michelangelo to see the incredible view of Florence.
+We then headed towards Piazza Michelangelo to see the majestic view of Florence.
 But since there was a climb, we just had to take a gelato break before jumping into the climb up the hill.

 ---